TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 ### Power Metering And Switching

-To ensure that *power metering* and *power switching* is *safe*, using a *DIY solution* is not efficient: the parts cost more than ready-to-use and safe devices.
+To ensure that *power metering* and *power switching* is *safe*, using a *DIY solution* is not wise: the parts cost more than ready-to-use and safe devices.
 To *integrate with Home Assistant*, the device needs to be *WiFi*- or *Zigbee*-enabled, and there needs to be a *Home Assistant integration* that knows how to access the device.

 #### Integration With Home Assistant
 One of the *most economic* approaches is to look for devices that work with [Tuya](https://done.land/tools/software/tuya):